-[39] The Board reviewed the documents and found the evidence provided by the Complainant compelling, especially the visual information and the lack of windows.
+The Board reviewed the documents and found the evidence provided by the [45] Complainant compelling, especially the visual information and the requirement to enter the building through the basement of the property across the street.
 This building is unique.
 The subject's interior space does seem to be atypical for this class of properties, there does seem to be deficiencies in building characteristics compared to other B- buildings.
 Little evidence was brought forward by the Respondent to refute these claims.
 When compared to leases of similar buildings the rental rate of \$19.00 seems reasonable.
 The rental rate for the office space is reduced to \$19.00 psf.